Rachel Merton: Political Advocacy

 Merton is a member of the National Right faction of the NSW Liberal Party.

-In her role as a Member of the Legislative Council, Merton has advocated for retaining constitutional monarchy, establishing the first pro-constitutional monarchy 'NSW Parliamentary Friends of the Australian Constitution'; she was a leading figure in the NO to the Voice campaign that opposed the proposed referendum to establish an Aboriginal and Torres Strait Islander Voice to Parliament; she was the first speaker to oppose the controversial extensions to the NSW Government's abortion laws helping spearhead changes that ultimately protected faith-based hospitals; Merton opposed the politicisation of the education system objecting to the 'Teachers for Palestine' movement; Merton defended Religious Education in classrooms; she has advocated for choice of education, particularly the rights of parents to choose non state-based ideological schooling; she is a strong supporter of NSW Mining, and has visited many of the state's mines, most recently the Ulan Coal Mine in Mudgee.
+In her role as a Member of the Legislative Council, Merton has advocated for retaining constitutional monarchy, establishing the first pro-constitutional monarchy 'NSW Parliamentary Friends of the Australian Constitution'; she was a leading figure in the NO to the Voice campaign that opposed the proposed referendum to establish an Aboriginal and Torres Strait Islander Voice to Parliament; she was the first speaker to oppose the controversial extensions to the NSW Government's abortion laws helping spearhead changes that ultimately protected faith-based hospitals.

-Community Service

-Merton has a strong record of service in the community with activism in organisations such as Riding for the Disabled, the Salvation Army’s Red Shield Appeal and at her local Church.
-In 2019 she was appointed by the Governor-General, General the Hon.
-Sir Peter Cosgrove AK MC to serve as a full-time Member of the Australian Classification Board with its oversight and classification of films, computer games and publications.

 Education

 Merton attended Ravenswood School for Girls, Gordon and Macquarie University where she graduated with a Bachelor of Arts serving as President of the Liberal Club.

 Personal life

 Merton is married to Justin Owen, who serves as Deputy President of the Administrative Appeals Tribunal, and has two daughters.

 Her father, Wayne Merton represented the electorates of Carlingford between 1988 and 1991 and Baulkham Hills between 1991 and 2011 for the Liberal Party.

 Rachel is a member of the Institute for Public Affairs, the Samuel Griffith Society and is an active supporter of the North Sydney Bears.